 At night, I wrote my list.
 How often do you arrange time just for yourself?
 Time for meeting with yourself, thinking and writing down something from inside yourself?
 I … never.

 At night, I wrote my list.
-After morning duties I took several paper shopping bags, I took out everything from my closet and put back only what I had on the list.
+After completing morning chores I took several paper shopping bags, I took out everything from my closet and put back only what I had on the list.
 I was ticking things off the list.
 In the same way, I looked through my shelves in the bathroom.

 Some of the things I will probably sell: I do not see myself already in stiff jackets, and for the next two years, and maybe more, I do not see myself in most of my fantastic dresses.
-They are well matched to me, but not to my current lifestyle: pregnancy, lactation and crawling on the floor.
+They are well matched to me, but not to my current lifestyle: (earlier: pregnancy), lactation and crawling on the floor.

 Some of the things are clothes for other seasons.